northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 ## Configure rclone on your personal compute

 This is a required step.
 Install rclone locally (on your personal computer).
-Rclone can be found here.
-Please select the correct executable for your operating system: https://rclone.org/downloads/
+Rclone can be found here. [https://rclone.org/downloads/](https://rclone.org/downloads/) (Please select the correct executable for your operating system).

 Then in terminal run: